-Business Tax Breaks - Nebraska has a long history of providing various tax subsidies to businesses that invest in the state by moving here, expanding, or creating new jobs.36 Once the business has met the requirements for investment or employment, it earns credits that may be used to offset income or sales taxes, or to keep income taxes they withhold on behalf of their employees.
-Businesses may also be refunded directly for state and local sales taxes they paid on items related to a specific project, and may receive local property tax exemptions, such as for corporate jets.
+Business Tax Breaks - Nebraska has a long history of providing various tax subsidies to businesses that invest in the state by moving here, expanding, or creating new jobs.
+Once the business has met the requirements for investment or employment, it earns credits that may be used to offset income or sales taxes, or to keep income taxes they withhold on behalf of their employees.
+Businesses also may be refunded directly for state and local sales taxes they paid on items related to a specific project, and may receive local property tax exemptions, such as for corporate jets.
 Property tax exemptions and refunds of local sales tax can cost local governments significant revenue.

-Figure 8: Tax Expenditures Edge General Fund Spending
+Figure 8: Tax Expenditures Exceed General Fund Spending General Fund Expenditures and Estimated Tax Expenditures, FY 11-12